KID-22/PCIC2021-Baselines/readme.md

-You can see more detailed information about these models from paper as follows:
+You can see more detailed information about these models from papers as follows:

 ```
 [1] Koren et al. 2009.
 Matrix factorization techniques for recommender systems.
 In Computer.